8 Tips to support ART implantation and endometrial thickness

 8 nutrition-interventions that may help support implantation rates

 1. The presence of certain probiotics in a woman’s vagina is related to increased implantation rates.
 Additionally, women with a low percentage of this bacteria in their vaginal sample were less likely to have a successful embryo transfer.
 Having a higher presence of certain lactobacillus strains seem to be key in supporting implantation (1, 2) .
 Bump up your fermented food intake, eat foods with live probiotics, or consider a supplement under the guidance of a health care provider.
+I will usually recommend these (click here) to my clients.
 You can read more about probiotics and fertility here.

 2. Higher levels of urinary BPA has been shown to be related to reduced implantation rates.
 BUT….there’s a kicker.
 This was shown in women who consumed a dietary intake of less than 400 micrograms of folate per day, and in a separate study in women who did not consume soy (3, 4).
 In other words, eating dietary folate and soy appears to protect women from the negative effects of BPA in terms of implantation.
 Note that the folate was from dietary folate and not from supplemental folate.
 Make sure to eat those greens, ladies (or beets!).